takahirom/roborazzi/docs/topics/ai_powered_image_assertion.md

     .captureRoboImage(
       roborazziOptions = provideRoborazziContext().options.addedAiAssertions(
         AiAssertionOptions.AiAssertion(
-          assertPrompt = "it should have PREVIOUS button", requiredFulfillmentPercent = 90,
+          assertionPrompt = "it should have PREVIOUS button", requiredFulfillmentPercent = 90,
         ),
         AiAssertionOptions.AiAssertion(
-          assertPrompt = "it should show First Fragment", requiredFulfillmentPercent = 90,
+          assertionPrompt = "it should show First Fragment", requiredFulfillmentPercent = 90,
         )
       )